carbonfive/log_weasel/README.md

 Units of work initiated from Resque, for example if using a scheduler like <a href="https://github.com/bvandenbos/resque-scheduler">resque-scheduler</a>, will include 'RESQUE' in the transaction ID to indicate that the work started in Resque.

-## Contributing

-If you would like to contribute a fix or integrate Log Weasel transaction tracking into another frameworks please fork the code, add the fix or feature in your local project and then send a pull request on github.
-Please ensure that you include a test which verifies your changes.

-## Authors

-<a href="http://github.com/asalant">Alon Salant</a>, <a href="http://github.com/brettfishman">Brett Fishman</a>, and Rob Wierzbowski.

 ## LICENSE

 Copyright (c) 2011 Carbon Five.
 See LICENSE for details.